Generic Green's Conjecture and Generic Geometric Syzygy Conjecture in Positive Characteristic: Preliminaries

-Note that the first exact sequence above involves the isomorphism from divided to symmetric products and hence needs the assumption $j \leq p-1$ (the second exact sequence remains true without this assumption).
-Further, provided $j \leq p-1$, we may dualize the sequence $0\to F_1\to F_2\to F_3\to 0$, obtain the second exact sequence and dualize again, obtaining an exact sequence
+Note that the first exact sequence above involves the isomorphism from divided power to symmetric products, which requires the assumption $d \leq p-1$ (the second exact sequence remains valid without this restriction).
+Further, provided $d \leq p-1$, we may dualize the sequence $0\to E_1\to E_2\to E_3\to 0$ to obtain the second exact sequence.
+Dualizing once more yields the following exact sequence:

-\begin{proof}[Proof of Proposition \ref{Kem}] One applies the universal secant sheaves approach to prove the proposition, \cite{KM20}*{\S1,2}.
-The whole computation carries out essentially the same.
-There are only two things to check out. \begin{enumerate}[\normalfont(i)] \item The higest symmetric power of vector bundles \cite{KM20} uses is $\mathrm{Sym}^{k+1}$.
-This is why we set the bound $p\geq\frac{g+4}{2}=k+2$. \item All the sheaves appearing in the universal secant sheaves construction should be locally free.
-In particular, we only have to check \cite{KM20}*{Lem 1.1}.
-This also follows from our assumption that any non-zero $s\in\mH^0(E)$ is regular, i.e. $Z\to\bbP(\mH^0(E))$ is finite and flat.
-(Remark 1.3.(\ref{Flat})) \end{enumerate} \end{proof}